fez2000/mongoose-paginate-session/README.md

 ## Why This Plugin

-mongoose-paginate-v2 is a pagination library having a page wrapper.
+mongoose-paginate-session is a pagination library having a page wrapper.
 The main usage of the plugin is you can alter the return value keys directly in the query itself so that you don't need any extra code for transformation.
 The initial idea of this plugin is loosely based on mongoose-paginate package by github.com/edwardhotchkiss/.
 So this can be considered as an upgraded version of mongoose-paginate with much more options.

 The below documentation is not perfect.
 Feel free to contribute. :)